samueljohnbarr/Capstone/Technical Report.md

 <a title="By Brews ohare [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0) or GFDL (http://www.gnu.org/copyleft/fdl.html)], from Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Anomalies.PNG"><img width="512" alt="Anomalies" src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/7a/Anomalies.PNG/512px-Anomalies.PNG"></a><br>

 Once the True Anomaly is found, the 'getAngle' method derives the relation between the true anomaly and the angle from the center of the elliptic orbit.
-The math here is complicated and mystical, thus none of us knows exactly how it works, but here is a link to the only forum on the internet with the math for this problem: <a> https://math.stackexchange.com/questions/2539604/relation-between-ellipse-true-anomaly-and-center-angle</a> [2]
+The math for this was taken from [5].
+This is an area of uncertainty, as we were unable to find corroborating sources for those operations.

 Once the angle from the center is found, that angle is then used to find the x and y positions of that particular Body on it's orbit using the 'getXPosition' and 'getYPosition' methods [3].
 <br>